jelenna89/doodle/README.md

 For improvement:
 1. It was possible to solve postgres-*.yamls then doodle.yaml dependency with Readiness Probes, but there was not enough time.
 2. I decided to put data in pg because it has good support for json and i was more comfortable with, but improvement is definitely nosql db.
+3. This approach can be slow for a lot of data, indexes can be created.
 3. User with space in path - bad solution.
 Also i prefer to have some business key, say userId, but I didn't have enough time to implement it
 4. Spring boot, because you are using it and i wanted to try it for first time.
 5. I couldn't find a way to search text with jsonb, so i used java streams.
 There is also one point to improve contains is case sensitive.